venj/Clipy/Readme.markdown

 ### Using binary release:

-1. Download "[Clipy_1.2.0-release.zip](https://github.com/venj/Clipy/releases/download/1.2.0/Clipy_1.2.0-release.zip)" from [releases](https://github.com/venj/Clipy/releases) page.
+1. Download "[Clipy 1.3](https://github.com/venj/Clipy/releases/download/1.3/Clipy.zip)" from [releases](https://github.com/venj/Clipy/releases) page.
 Unzip and install the app.

 2. Enjoy and file bugs.

 ### From source code:

-Clone this project and build with Visual Studio Community 2015.
+Clone this project and build with Visual Studio Community 2019.

 ## Demo